-I am a full time drummer and musician.
-I love sharing music with younger generations and using it as a vehicle to teach math, language, history, culture, philosophy and so much more.
+Casey is a full time drummer and musician.
+He loves sharing music with younger generations and teaches it as a vehicle to learn math, language, history, culture, philosophy and so much more.

 Christopher was born in Michoacán, known as the soul of Mexico.
 This land is filled with mysticism, especially in its rural and Indigenous communities.
 It’s a mysticism that you don’t just feel—it’s passed down, a deep way of seeing the world that goes beyond what’s visible and, in many ways, defines who we are as Mexicans.
 For Chris, art comes from that way of seeing.
 It’s not just an image; it’s a story, an echo of our ancestors, a living testimony to the culture, heritage, and influence each generation has left behind.

-Growing up in Michigan, I embarked on a journey westward after college, eventually returning to school to earn my teaching license.
-I've called Hood River home for the past 18 years, where I've cherished raising my now adult daughters in this stunning area.
-Throughout my teaching career here, I've encountered numerous wonderful opportunities, from managing a contained classroom to guest teaching.
+Growing up in Michigan, Marge embarked on a journey westward after college, eventually returning to school to earn a teaching license.
+She's called Hood River home for the past 18 years, where she cherished raising her now adult daughters in this stunning area.
+Throughout her teaching career, Marge encountered numerous wonderful opportunities, from managing a contained classroom to guest teaching.

 With a Master's in Education, a former elementary school teacher, and 30 years experience working with children, Nicole has a deep-rooted passion for teaching hands-on art experiences that inspire curiosity, exploration and a connection to nature and science.
 Her hands-on art curriculum provides modeling and scaffolding, clear criteria and attainable expectations so students feel confident and successful .